cwebbtw/azure-concourseci/README.md

 * Key Vault ([azure key vault](https://azure.microsoft.com/en-gb/services/key-vault/))
 * Machine ([virtual machine](https://azure.microsoft.com/en-gb/services/virtual-machines/))

+###### Key Vault

+The reason for the Azure Key Vault is that it is not recommended to manage the user authentication yourself.

+Using Azure Key Vault, secrets can be added at provision time and then read securely at install/configuration time.
+An example of secrets that would be added are client id and client secret as required by [Github OAuth](https://developer.github.com/apps/building-oauth-apps/authorizing-oauth-apps/).

 #### Instructions

-You will need to ensure that the shell you are working in has permission to provision the above infrastructure in Azure.
+You will need to ensure that the shell you are working in has permission to provision the above infrastructure in Azure. i.e. run `az login` prior to executing the commands below.
+If you do not have permission to provision the listed infrastructure, see the Owner of your subscription.

 ```
 cd terraform/